YatsenMountainFoot/Full-Acacdemic/README.md

 Winner of
 * XJTLU Outstanding Student
-* XJTLU Academic Excellence Award
+* XJTLU Academic Excellence Award in the first place of major Computer Science and Technology(CSEE in UoL)